 In addition to calling to confirm appointments, another practice that can help streamline efficiencies is telling clients exactly when to arrive for their appointment.
 Some clients will purposely arrive late if they expect there to be a long waiting time.
 However, it’s important for clients to arrive early so that they can ensure their medical information is up to date.

 When booking an appointment for a client, tell them exactly how early to arrive before their appointment.
-Once the client arrives, you can get them started by asking them to fill out necessary paperwork and update their current medications list.
+Once the client arrives, you can get them started by asking them to fill out the necessary paperwork and update their current medications list.
 This way, the doctor doesn’t have to spend time asking questions about information that the client already provided.

 Keep Supplies Well Stocked and Organized after MOA Training